zvonimirr/edsl/README.md

 # EDSL
 ![EDSL](./edsl.gif)
-EDSL (short for Elixir Domain-Specific-Language) is an homage to one of the funniest articles I've ever read: [The Inner JSON Effect](https://thedailywtf.com/articles/the-inner-json-effect).
+EDSL (short for Elixir-based Domain-Specific-Language) is an homage to one of the funniest articles I've ever read: [The Inner JSON Effect](https://thedailywtf.com/articles/the-inner-json-effect).

 To make it more chaotic, I've decided to use YAML instead.